-Mackmyra distillery was born, like so many other good ideas, over a dram.
-In 2001, eight friends from the Royal Institute for Technology in Stockholm met for a skiing trip, each of them, by coincidence, taking a bottle of whisky along.
-The topic of conversation naturally turned to the lack of a whisky industry in Sweden, a country that appeared to be generously equipped with all one could possibly need for such an undertaking.
+Mackmyra distillery was conceived, like so many other good ideas, over a dram.
+In 2001, eight friends from the Royal Institute for Technology in Stockholm met for a skiing trip, each of them, by sheer coincidence, taking a bottle of whisky along for sharing.
+The topic of conversation naturally turned to the lack of any whisky industry in their homeland, a country that appeared to be generously equipped with all one could possibly need for such an undertaking.

 Within a year, the company was registered and extensive planning eventually led to the acquisition in 2002 of an old mill in the village of Mackmyra, outside the city of Gävle.
 The first Mackmyra whisky was released in 2006 and in 2011, work began on a second distillery in order to bolster the sites production capabilities.

 Mackmyra prides itself on the use of local ingredients with water coming from a local esker and Peat cut from a bog at nearby Osterfarnebo.
 Barley is grown on Swedish land and a large proportion of the spirit is matured in Swedish oak.

 The core of the Mackmyra range consists of Brukswhisky, Svensk Ek and Svensk Rök but they also produce limited releases and bottle a white spirit known as ‘Vit Hund’ (White Dog).

 White Dog is a name traditionally used in the US for the clear spirit that comes off a still, it is only after several years in oak casks that the golden liquid we know as whisky is created.
 Vit Hund is the Mackmyra equivalent, a clear spirit made from malted barley that will become whisky after three years in wood.
 Bottled at 46.1%, a 50cl bottle of Vit Hund will cost around £35.

 Smell: Malt & Cereal, Grass, Honey & Berries.